TenebrousVerus/TenebrousVerus/README.md

 - 👋 Hi, I’m @TenebrousVerus
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java & JavaScript
-- 💞️ I’m looking to collaborate on Java programming
+- 💞️ I’m looking to collaborate on programming
 - 📫 How to reach me ...

 <!---